charles-55/ScrabbleGame/README.md

 - LongJohn Dagogo

 ## Game Rules
-The rules of the game is taken from https://en.wikipedia.org/wiki/Scrabble.
+The rules of the game are taken from https://en.wikipedia.org/wiki/Scrabble.

 ## Game Play
 In this game you can choose to play with real players or AI players programmed to play the game with you.